BlueN1nja1/Eleven/README.md

 -Bring back Search for both Android Oreo and Android 10+ (Search requires a full rewrite thanks to Scoped Storage, Don't expect this feature anytime soon.)

-Bugs?:
+Bugs and Feature Requests?:
 --------------------------------------------------------------------------------------------------------------------
 Please report any bugs in the Issues tab.
+If you have any Feature Requests, please add them to the issues tab as well and add the "Feature Request" tag.

 Custom Roms?:
 ---------------------------------------------------------------------------------------------------------------------